URSIDAE - CARNIVORES

 • Lupron® Depot Injection (F or M)

-- Ovariohysterectomy or Ovariectomy - are safe and effective methods for preventing pregnancy if permanent sterilization (see Caution 1 for males).
+- Ovariohysterectomy or Ovariectomy - are safe and effective methods for preventing pregnancy if permanent sterilization is an option (see Caution 1 for males).

-- For species in with induced ovulation (documented for at least some ursid species), Vasectomy of males will not prevent potential adverse effects to females from prolonged, cyclic exposure to endogenous steroids associated with copulation-induced ovulation resulting in pseudo-pregnancy (although pseudo-pregnancy has not been confirmed in ursids).
+- For carnivore species with induced ovulation (documented for at least some ursid species), vasectomy of males will not prevent potential adverse effects to females from prolonged exposure to endogenous progesterone associated with copulation-induced ovulation resulting in pseudo-pregnancy (although pseudo-pregnancy has not been confirmed in ursids).
 Castration, which should eliminate copulation, does not result in female pseudo-pregnancies.
-Endogenous steroids and steroid contraceptives cause similar side effects.
+Endogenous progesterone and progestin contraceptives cause similar side effects.